 - b.
-In connection with a transmission authorized under paragraph a above, the cognizant operating unit of the university may make not more than 30 copies or phonorecords and may use such ephemeral recordings for transmitting purposes for not more than seven years after the initial transmission if: - 1. no further copies or phonorecords are reproduced from the authorized 30 copies originally made; and - 2. only one copy or phonorecord is preserved, exclusively for university archival purposes, and the rest are destroyed after the expiration of the seven year period. - c.
+In connection with a transmission authorized under paragraph a above, the cognizant operating unit of the university may make not more than 30 copies or phonorecords and may use such ephemeral recordings for transmitting Purposes for not more than seven years after the initial transmission if: - i. no further copies or phonorecords are reproduced from the authorized 30 copies originally made; and

+- ii. only one copy or phonorecord is preserved, exclusively for university archival Purposes, and the rest are destroyed after the expiration of the seven year period. - c.
 The performance of a dramatic musical work, such as opera or musical comedy, or of a dramatic work, motion picture, or other audiovisual work, by or in the course of a transmission is permitted only if permission from the copyright owner or duly authorized agent is obtained. - d.
-The performance of a nondramatic literary work is permitted by or in the course of a transmission specifically designed for, and directed to, blind and other sight or hearing impaired persons if: - 1. the broadcast is made without any purpose of direct or indirect commercial advantage; and - 2. the broadcast is made through the facilities of KUED-TV, KUER-FM, or other noncommercial educational broadcast station, or a cable transmitting system.

-- e.
-In connection with the transmission of a performance under paragraph d above, the cognizant operating unit of the university may make 10 copies of the transmission if: - 1. copies are retained and used solely by the university's operating unit (or by a nonprofit organization that is legally entitled to transmit such programs to the blind and deaf); - 2. the copies will be used solely for the same kind of transmission or for university archival purposes; and - 3. no charge is made for the use of the transmission or copies. - 3.
-The exempt public performance of a nondramatic literary or musical work (except in a broadcast transmission to the public) is permitted if: - a.
-The performance is provided without any direct or indirect admission charge, and no compensation is paid to any of its performers, promoters, or organizers; or - b. all net proceeds derived through any direct or indirect admission charge are used exclusively for education, religious, or charitable purposes; and - c. the copyright owner has not served a "notice of objection" concerning the performance at least 7 day in advance. - B. Nonexempt Public Performances of Copyrighted Dramatic and Nondramatic Literary and Musical Works - 1.
-Licensing Requirement
+The performance of a nondramatic literary work is permitted by or in the course of a transmission specifically designed for, and directed to, blind and other sight or hearing impaired persons if: - i. the broadcast is made without any Purpose of direct or indirect commercial advantage; and - ii. the broadcast is made through the facilities of KUED-TV, KUER-FM, or other noncommercial educational broadcast station, or a cable transmitting system. - e.
+In connection with the transmission of a performance under paragraph d above, the cognizant operating unit of the university may make 10 copies of the transmission if: - i. copies are retained and used solely by the university's operating unit (or by a nonprofit organization that is legally entitled to transmit such programs to the blind and deaf); - ii. the copies will be used solely for the same kind of transmission or for university archival Purposes; and - iii. no charge is made for the use of the transmission or copies. - 3.
+The exempt public performance of a nondramatic literary or musical work (except in a broadcast transmission to the public) is permitted if:

-All public performances (other than exempt performances) which are presented on university premises or are sponsored by the university or any of its operating units or affiliated organizations are required to be licensed by the copyright owner or an authorized agent who holds the right to grant such license.

 - a.
-University departments or operating units that either regularly or occasionally use copyrighted dramatic literary or musical works for nonexempt purposes must obtain individual permission from and are responsible for making payment to the copyright owner or authorized agent prior to presenting such dramatic literary or musical works to the public. - b.
+The performance is provided without any direct or indirect admission charge, and no compensation is paid to any of its performers, promoters, or organizers; or - b. all net proceeds derived through any direct or indirect admission charge are used exclusively for education, religious, or charitable Purposes; and - c. the copyright owner has not served a "notice of objection" concerning the performance at least 7 day in advance. - B. Nonexempt Public Performances of Copyrighted Dramatic and Nondramatic Literary and Musical Works - Licensing Requirement All public performances (other than exempt performances) which are presented on university premises or are sponsored by the university or any of its operating units or affiliated organizations are required to be licensed by the copyright owner or an authorized agent who holds the right to grant such license. - a.
+University departments or operating units that either regularly or occasionally use copyrighted dramatic literary or musical works for nonexempt Purposes must obtain individual permission from and are responsible for making payment to the copyright owner or authorized agent prior to presenting such dramatic literary or musical works to the public. - b.
 The public broadcasting of nondramatic musical works and graphic works by KUER-FM and KUED-TV is authorized only to the extent such broadcasts are covered by license agreements with the copyright owners, including such agreements entered into by the Public Broadcasting Service (PBS) and National Public Radio (NPR) with BMI, SESAC, ASCAP, and Harry Fox. - 2.
-University-wide License Agreements dances, parties at fraternities, sororities, or social clubs, during athletic events, in university cafeterias and eating places, and elsewhere on university premises.
+University-wide License Agreements